course-details-portlet

 Faglig innhold

 The course provides an introduction to basic concepts used in analyses of single-species population dynamics.
 These concepts will be applied in models for analysing fluctuations in size of populations in space and time.
 Both deterministic and stochastic models will be included.
-Particular emphasis will be made to how these models can be used in analyses of the consequences for population viability of different kinds of human activities such as expected changes in climate, habitat destruction and fragmentation and harvesting.
+Particular emphasis will be given to how these models can be used in analyses of the consequences for population viability of different kinds of human activities such as expected changes in climate, habitat destruction and fragmentation and harvesting.
 The aim of the course is to give the students an in-depth understanding of general principles in population dynamics with emphasis on how they can be applied in practice to analyse different kinds of data.
 A central focus will be to illustrate how these principles can be used to address core problems in conservation biology of large management relevance.
 Examples of such problems are the minimum size of viable populations, optimal harvest strategies of renewable resources and ecological effects of expected changes in climate.
-Subjects covered include demography, population regulation and life history strategies in different animal and plant species.

 Læringsutbytte